-Schools, including academies and participating independent schools, must report end of KS1 TA to their LA by Thursday 30 June 2016.
+Schools, including academies and participating independent schools, must report end of KS1 TA to their LA by the end of the summer term (or final term).
 Some LAs may ask for the results earlier than the end of term.
 For all pupils, schools must submit TA judgements in English reading, English writing, mathematics and science.

-Headteachers' responsibilities for TA and moderation
+Headteachers' responsibilities for TA